The birth of puppies is an exciting time. It's beautiful to watch a mother care for her newborns, especially in the early stages of life.

 - Create a warm environment for the puppy to sleep.
 A small box with blankets and a heating lamp is ideal.
 Keep the lamp at a fair distance so the environment does not overheat.
 A heating pad and blankets can also work, just make sure the heating pad is well-covered to prevent burns.

-- Use a warm cloth or cotton ball to stimulate urination and defecation immediate after each meal.
+- Use a warm cloth or cotton ball to stimulate urination and defecation immediately after each meal.
 The amounts of urine and feces will be very tiny.
-A normal stool will be soft.
+A normal stool will be yellowish and soft.

 - Regularly massage the puppy's body and clean the puppy as needed.
 Massage will mimic the feeling of the mother grooming, something experts believe is an integral part of development.